 For the first hour or two, RETURNAL cast a spell on me.
 The immediacy of the storytelling, the visuals, and the sheer horror of Atropos all worked wonders.
 Its moody, haunting ambiance owes much to the visions of H.R Giger and Ridley Scott, but RETURNAL repurposes them so well I found myself not caring.
 Led by stellar acting from Jane Perry, Selene’s journey into the heart of darkness begins so perfectly my expectations soared.

 Sadly, it wasn’t long before RETURNAL’s reach exceeded its grasp.
 Despite swearing off arcade shooters, it’s still clear that the genre is in Housemarque’s DNA.
 While reductive to a degree, you could easily argue that RETURNAL builds on the same precise format as NEX MACHINA or RESOGUN, only in a new perspective.
 The biomes comprise multiple rooms, or levels, each randomly generating several enemies to fight.
 These flocks attack in specific patterns of projectiles and lasers, which the player has to learn to survive.
 Power-ups and health boosts spawn at random, and save points are non-existent.

 In theory, all that is fine.
 It’s a tried and tested gameplay loop that many (myself included) love.
-The roguelite genre saw a massive resurgence in the past decade, and it has consistently reinvented and iterated itself during that time.
-RETURNAL is no exception, deftly utilizing the familiar and improving on the dated features of the genre.
+The rogue-lite genre saw a massive resurgence in the past decade, and it has consistently reinvented and iterated itself during that time.
+RETURNAL is no exception, deftly utilising the familiar and improving on the dated features of the genre.